What Happens If A Dog Bites You In Ontario?

 Who Is Liable In A Dog Bite Case?

-In Ontario, dog owners are strictly liable for their dog's actions.
+In Ontario, dog owners are strictly liable for their dog’s actions.
 If their dog bites someone, they are liable.
-However, in some cases compensation may be reduced if the victim was found to have provoked the dog.
+However, in some cases, compensation may be reduced if the victim is found to have provoked the dog.
 A personal injury lawyer can help to make sure you get the maximum compensation possible for your dog bite injuries.

 Compensation in a dog bite case can include damages for: